addiscent/vagrant-ruby-rails/README.md

 10. Start the thin web server :
 > $ cd myapp && rails s -b 0.0.0.0

-While waiting for the web server to fill the Rails pipleline, open a web browser to _http://localhost:3033_.
+While waiting for the web server to fill the Rails pipeline, open a web browser to _http://localhost:3033_.
 After the pipeline fills, in the web browser window you see :

         Yay!
 You’re on Rails!